 A number of our recipes use sourdough as leavening.
 There are recipes for making your initial batch of sourdough using wild yeast from the air, but we have never done it; we always started with a batch of sourdough from someone else.

 You can keep sourdough in the refrigerator for quite a long time, but before using it you will want to spend several days getting the culture back to strength.
 Start by combining ¼ c sourdough with ½ c water and ½ c flour; leave it covered at room temperature for 24 hours.
 Take ¼ c of that, combine with ½ c water and ½ c flour, leave it covered for 12 hours.
 Repeat, again for 12 hours.
 Finally take ½ c of your now pretty lively sourdough, combine with 1 c water and 1 c flour, leave it for 6 hours, use it in your recipe.
 If you are going to require more than that, scale up the final stage accordingly.
-Put whatever sourdough is left into jars to give all your friends so that they can use sourdough in their cooking too.
+Put whatever sourdough is left into jars to give to all your friends so that they can use sourdough in their cooking too.
 Or find a good sourdough pancake recipe and use the rest for that.
 And remember to put some sourdough back into the refrigerator.

 Almond Milk